A professional nanny resume is one of the most powerful tools you have in your job search.

-I personally interview dozens of nannies each week for placement with our Concierge Service families.
-A question I am often asked is:
+We interview dozens of nannies each week for placement with our Concierge Service families, and one question comes up again and again:

 “How can I increase my chances of finding an amazing family to work with?”

-In the below video, I will walk you through one of my favorite nanny resume templates and show you what I feel really makes a resume stand out.
-Plus, some additional tips about including hobbies, experience and a cover letter.
+Below, we’ll walk you through one of our favorite nanny resume templates and highlight what really makes a resume stand out, plus some additional tips about including hobbies, experience and a cover letter.

-Click here to check out the nanny resume template I review from resumegenius.com
+Click here to check out the nanny resume template we reference from resumegenius.com

 If you aren’t currently a member of our community, we’d love to have you join!
 Nannies can join our community totally FREE!